-Entry Type ^a Entry Length (in bytes) Description 0 48 Entrypoint Descriptor 1 32 Memory descriptor (one entry for each contiguous block with similar attributes) ^b 2 16 Platform Features Descriptor 3 32 Translation Register Descriptor (one entry for each TR used by SAL at the time of handoff to the OS) 4 16 Purge Translation Cache (PTC) Coherence Descriptor 5 16 AP Wake-up Descriptor a.
+Entry Type ^a Entry Length (in Bytes) Description 0 48 Entrypoint Descriptor.
+1 32 Memory descriptor (one entry for each contiguous block with similar attributes). $^{\rm b}$ 2 16 Platform Features Descriptor.
+3 32 Translation Register Descriptor (one entry for each TR used by SAL at the time of handoff to the operating system).
+4 16 Purge Translation Cache (PTC) Coherence Descriptor.
+5 16 AP Wake-up Descriptor.

+a.
 All other types are reserved.

 b.
-Not required for IA-64 OSs.
+Not required for Itanium-based operating systems.